 The level of readiness to change and individual exhibits determine the intervention approach.
 This determination can be used with chemical addiction, process addiction, and some mental health disorders, including eating disorders.

 The crisis approach is an immediate response requiring fast on your feet creative thinking and strategic action.
-This is an approach that is used when time is critical, for example a shut-in who is in danger of self-harm, a hospitalization due to overdose, accident or mental health legal hold, an arrest or if the person of concern is in treatment and is threatening to leave early.
+This is an approach used when time is critical, for example, a shut-in who is in danger of self-harm, during hospitalization due to overdose, accident or mental health legal hold, an arrest, or if the person of concern is in treatment and is threatening to leave early.

 It is important to find a credible, certified, and experienced intervention specialist when trying to get help for your loved one.
-Choosing someone you trust and can connect with is important because honesty and vulnerability are a huge part of the intervention process.
+Choosing someone you trust and can connect with is important because honesty and vulnerability are a massive part of the intervention process.
 If you are unsure if you need an intervention specialist, it could be a good idea to reach out to one and get their feedback.
-If the situation is not severe you may realize that
+If the situation is not severe, you may realize that:

-There is no charge for a call or email to find out if a professional is necessary for your intervention.
+There is no charge for a call or email to determine if a professional is necessary for your intervention.

 The letter should be no longer than one page and should take about two minutes to read.